paulrobustelli/Sisk_IDP_Writhe_2025/README.md

 ---

+### Results

-# Results - Trajectory Analysis
+  - ##### Trajectory Analysis and Dynamic Modeling

     - Demonstrations of the code to reproduce (or load and visualive) trajectory analysis and MSM results from the manscript are presented via jupyter notebooks 👉 [traj_analysis_results](./traj_analysis_results/).

-# Results - Generative Modeling
+  - ##### Generative Modeling

     - Analysis of the samples generated from score-based DDPMs trained using the PaiNN and 'Writhe-PaiNN' architectures and scripts to train and sample either model 👉 [deep_generative_models](./deep_generative_models/).

+---

 # Data